Luximo/Project-CEG-2350-spring-24-/Lab07/Lab07.md

 ![Step 4 completed](image-10.png)

 5. Is the secret you deleted still showing up in the `strings` output?
-- Answer: yep, not deleted yet...
+- Answer: yep, not deleted yet...🥲 so sad...let's give it another shot...😇 too soon to give...
 ![step 5a completed](image-11.png)
 ![step 5b completed](image-12.png)
 ![step 5c completed](image-13.png)